chrispaig3/expo/README.md

 - expo user/repo

 #### Installation
-- The below sequence of commands will clone the repo and compile it to `.cargo/bin`.
+- The one-liner below will clone the repo and compile it to `.cargo/bin`.
 ```
 git clone https://github.com/chrispaig3/expo; cargo install --path expo
 ```